qaware/cloud-native-explab/platform/gcp-kubernetes.md

 1. Configure your local `gcloud` configuration to use the `cloud-native-experience-lab` project and `europe-west1-b` as compute zone.
 2. Create a GKE cluster with the following settings and properties:
    - Kubernetes version 1.22
-   - 3 to 10 nodes using auto scaling and machine type e2-standard-4
+   - 3 to 10 nodes using auto scaling and machine type `e2-standard-4`
    - Logging and monitoring enabled for SYSTEM scope
    - Network policies enabled
    - Workload pool identity enabled
    - Addons: HttpLoadBalancing, HorizontalPodAutoscaling, ConfigConnector
-3. Create a GCP service account for the cluster with the following permissions
-   - Add the service account to the `roles/editor` IAM role
+3. Create a GCP service account for the cluster and add it to the `roles/editor` IAM role
-   - Add the workload identity service account as member using the `roles/iam.workloadIdentityUser` role
+4. Add a policy binding to the service account for the workload identity member with the `roles/iam.workloadIdentityUser` IAM role

 <details>
   <summary markdown="span">Click to expand solution ...</summary>